marcmagn1/slate/source/index.html.md

 - **status code**: the status code can be either:
   + **QUEUED**: the SMS has been accepted by Wavecell API and is queued for processing.
-  + **REJECTED**: the SMS has ben rejected by Wavecell API and the reason is stated in the description field.
+  + **REJECTED**: the SMS has been rejected by Wavecell API and the reason is stated in the description field.
 It will not be processed.
 - **description**: this field describes the status code and provides additional information explaining the status.
 It can take the following values:
   + *SMS is accepted and queued for processing (QUEUED Status)*
   + *Text value is missing (REJECTED Status)*